- Why Credit Matters When Car Shopping

 - Revolving credit options.
 Using a credit card for buying a car is a particularly bad idea.
 Especially when you don’t have enough income to pay it off every month, ending up paying huge interest rates and hurting your credit with past due payments.

 - Loans with monthly installments higher than 25% of your total income.
-If you’re making $3000 a month and your car loan payment is $1500, you’re in trouble.
+You're in trouble if you’re making $3000 a month and your car loan payment is $1500.
 The risk of not being able to make the payment at some point is very high.

 - Scamming when they try to sell you a car for a higher price using your “no or little credit” status.
-Let’s say the Kelley Blue Book fair value for the car is $7000.
-But in order to sell it to you, scammers may lemon it up to $10500 by requiring $2000 down payment and lending you $7000 with 7,2% interest rate for 3 years.
+The Kelley Blue Book’s fair value for the vehicle is $7000.
+But in order to sell it to you, scammers may lemon it up to $10500 by requiring a $2000 down payment and lending you $7000 with a 7,2% interest rate for three years.